Dancan254/CityScouts/README.md

 ## Features

-- Company Management**: Create, update, and delete company profiles.
+- Company Management: Create, update, and delete company profiles.
 - Job Listings: Post job listings with details such as job title, description, and requirements.
 - Review System: Allow users to submit reviews for companies, providing feedback and ratings.